shutter-network/shutter-keyper-deployment/README.md

-# Snapshot Keyper
+# Gnosis Keyper

-This repository contains the docker compose configuration to run a snapshot Keyper.
+This repository contains the docker compose configuration to run a gnosis Keyper.

 ## Prerequisites

+### Gnosis beacon and execution clients

+Keypers are required to have access to a Gnosis Chain [consensus client API](https://ethereum.github.io/beacon-APIs/).
+If you need to host these, please refer to https://docs.gnosischain.com/node.
+Please note, that additional system requirements to run gnosis chain nodes are not part of the section below and need to be considered explicitly.

 ### System requirements